Back to guides

 Identify users after signup or login

-Call identify() as soon as your app knows the user's email.
-RefCampaign hashes the email in the browser and attaches it to the current click.
-This gives you a fallback when the user converts on another device or after Safari clears cookies.
+Call identify() only after consent, as soon as your app knows the user's email.
+RefCampaign hashes the email in the browser and attaches it to the current consented click.

 // app/auth/identify-refcampaign.tsx